Efficient Test Collection Construction via Active Learning

-As has been discussed, we consider two applications of AL for aiding IR test collection construction: 1) selecting documents for human judging (only); and 2) automatically labeling unjudged documents.
-We evaluate these two approaches here in turn.
-All results in this section assume IS and oversampling.
+As discussed before, we consider two applications of AL for aiding IR test collection construction: 1) selecting documents for human judging; and 2) further automatic labeling of all remaining unjudged documents (in the pool).
+We evaluate these two approaches in turn.
+Results in this section assume the IS setting.

-{\bf Using Only Human Judgments}.
-We first consider evaluating IR systems using only human judgments of the documents selected by AL. Since only a subset of the document pool is judged, systems are scored using bpref \cite{buckley2004retrieval}. {\bf Figure \ref{Figure:mapbpreftaucorrelation}}'s bottom row presents Kendall's $\tau$ rank correlation results.
-The x-axis indicates the percentage of the pool judged, and the y-axis indicates $\tau$ correlation.
-We plot results for CAL and SAL AL strategies, as well as baseline SPL.
-Surprisingly, SPL achieves highest $\tau$ correlation for 3 of the 4 collections, excepting only Adhoc'99, where CAL initially performs best before all methods eventually converge.
+{\bf Figure \ref{Figure:infaptaucorrelation}} presents Kendall's $\tau$ rank correlation results using infAP.
+The x-axis indicates the percentage of the pool manually judged, and the y-axis indicates $\tau$ correlation.
+We plot results for CAL and SAL strategies, as well as baseline SPL.

-{\bf Using Hybrid Labeling}.
-We next consider the second condition (2) of automatically labeling unjudged documents.
-Since all pool documents are labeled either manually or automatically, we evaluate IR systems using MAP.
-Results are presented in the top row of Figure \ref{Figure:mapbpreftaucorrelation}.
-Unlike human-only judging, here we do see superior performance of the AL methods.
-In fact, for low prevalence collections (e.g.\ TB'06 and Adhoc'99), AL with hybrid labeling far exceeds performance of the SPL passive learning.
-Recall that prior work on automatic labeling assumed passive learning \cite{buttcher2006trec,hui2015selective}.
+{\bf Using Human-only Judging}.
+We first consider evaluating IR systems using only human judgments of the documents selected by AL. This is shown in the bottom row of the figure.
+We see that CAL consistently achieves the highest $\tau$ correlation wrt.\ AUC for infAP.

-{\bf Human vs.\ Hybrid Labeling.} Table \ref{table:incompletevspredictedqrel} collects the best AUC performance among the three protocols in each plot in Figure \ref{Figure:mapbpreftaucorrelation}.
-Interestingly, results are mixed, suggesting that neither human nor hybrid labeling is always superior to the other.
-Moreover, varying prevalence does not appear to explain these mixed results: the hybrid approach works better for the collections at the two extremes of prevalence (WT'14 and Adhoc'99).
-Consequently, it would seem that further experimentation and analysis are needed.
+{\bf Using Hybrid Judging}.
+We next consider the second condition of hybrid judging: automatically labeling the remainder of pool documents beyond those manually judged.
+This is shown in the top row of Figure \ref{Figure:infaptaucorrelation}.
+Again we can see that prevalence ratio plays an important role.
+For example, for low prevalence collections (e.g.\ TB'06 and Adhoc'99), AL with hybrid judging far exceeds performance of SPL.
+In contrast, for high prevalence collections, SPL surprisingly outperforms CAL and SAL.